Current bills affecting animals, the status and what, if any, action is needed (updated July 4, 2014):

 - HB 2024: (Rocco’s Law) Amends the PA Cruelty Code when a person willfully or maliciously tortures, mutilates, injures, disables, poisons or kills a police animal while the animal is in the performance of their duty to a felony of the first degree.
 Introduced by Rep. Dom Costa + 35 co-sponsors.

 - HB 2026: (Rocco’s Law) Amends PA Cruelty Code to elevate the penalty for killing or torturing a police dog to a felony of the second degree, which carries with it a maximum $25,000 fine and maximum of 10 years in jail.
-Introduced by Rep. John Maher + 31 co-sponsors.
+Introduced by Rep. John Maher + 51 co-sponsors.
+Status: Passed House unanimously, passed Senate Judiciary and 2nd consideration of full senate.

 - HB 2027: Amends the PA Cruelty Code to increase the penalty for someone who causes the death of a police animal killed in the line of duty to a felony of the first degree..
 Introduced by Rep. Jesse White + 27 co-sponsors.